MLC Limited: MLC buildings

 Over its long history, MLC Has occupied a number of prominent buildings in Sydney.
 The MLC Building, built in 1936-8 for MLC as its headquarters on the corner of Martin Place and Castlereagh Street, remains a landmark in the Sydney City Centre.
 Across from this building, on the south side of Martin Place, is the MLC Centre, one of Harry Seidler's best known works and Sydney's tallest office building until 1992.

+Lovett Tower in Canberra was known until 2000 as the MLC Building, and was the tallest building in the city from its completion in 1973 until 2020.

 Elsewhere in the world, the MLC Tower in Hong Kong was built in 1998, and the MLC Building in Wellington was built in 1940.

 MLC's head office in North Sydney was completely refurbished in 2002 and renamed Campus MLC.
 Campus MLC won the 2002 RAIA NSW Interior Architecture Award and the 2002 RAIA National Interior Architecture Award.